gsmainclusivetechlab/mmapi-android-sdk/README.md

 ```

-### Step 2:

-    Import the project in android studio
+ 1.Import the project in android studio< /br>

-### Step 3:

-     Got to test directory under project Directory
+ 2.Got to test directory under project Directory < /br>

-### Step 4:

-     Test directory contains test classes for each module and for static classes
+ 3.Test directory contains test classes for each module and for static classes< /br>

-### Step 5

-     Run a class or a specific function and verify the test cases
+ 4.Run a class or a specific function and verify the test cases< /br>